Q. Describe the most common types of jobs you do for your clients.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?

 A. Always learning, daily, each day the wind is different...one may never master or predict, but one can always be prepared.
-I have read every book on single circumnavigation, taken countless classes, and taught classes in navigation, sailing, safety, etc. Graduated from the U. S. Maritime Academy in Seattle, WA and am now a Licensed Merchant Marine Officer, a Captain.
+I have read every book on single circumnavigation, taken countless classes, and taught classes in navigation, sailing, safety, etc. Graduated from the U. S. Maritime Academy in Seattle, WA and am now a Licensed Merchant Marine Officer, a Captain, with a Masters in Sailing, Power Boats and Vessel Assist.

 Q. If you have a complicated pricing system for your service, please give all the details here.